Tough talk: Dakota Access Pipeline an act of terror

 This series of events is indicative of how minority protests generally go in the U.S. Some horrific affront is made to a historically oppressed group of people, legal complaints are filed and go unanswered and the oppressed are forced to turn to physical protest.
 Those protesters are then subjected to violence and bodily harm despite the peaceful nature of their actions.

 I’m deeply troubled by the actions of Dakota Access and the U.S. government.
-The relationship between Indian peoples and the U.S. began with genocide and was followed by generations of oppression.
+The relationship between indigenous peoples and the U.S. began with genocide and was followed by generations of oppression.
 There has been no respite.
 Time and again, treaties have been signed and violated.
-Through ever-changing Democratic and Republican regimes, the only constant in American politics has been crimes against Indians.
+Through ever-changing Democratic and Republican regimes, the only constant in American politics has been crimes against Native folk.

 By blindly and recklessly drilling through significant lands, the Dakota Access Pipeline is destroying the cultural history of the Standing Rock Sioux.
 And without culture, people cannot function.